o3de/o3de.org/content/docs/user-guide/assets/builder/create-job.md

 ## CreateJobsRequest

-`CreateJobsRequest` provides data for operations related to the enabled platforms\.
-This data is used to build the output `JobDescriptor` for a specific enabled platform\.
-The `CreateJobsRequest` data contains input job data that is sent by **Asset Processor** to the builder for creating jobs\.
+`CreateJobsRequest` provides data for operations related to the enabled platforms.
+This data is used to build the output `JobDescriptor` for a specific enabled platform.
+The `CreateJobsRequest` data contains input job data that is sent by **Asset Processor** to the builder for creating jobs.

-**azlmbr\.asset\.builder\.CreateJobsRequest**
+**azlmbr.asset.builder.CreateJobsRequest**

 ```
 class azlmbr.asset.builder.AssetBuilderDesc